-Statewide focus on clean energy creates opportunities to further climate resilience and equitable economic growth
+Statewide focus on energy technology creates opportunities to further environmental goals and economic growth in emerging sectors

-With the passage of the Climate and Equitable Jobs Act (CEJA) in 2021, Illinois made a historic commitment to clean energy, mandating a transition to 50% clean energy by 2040 and 100% by 2050.
-CEJA uplifts the clean energy sector as a vehicle for expanding access to jobs and economic opportunity, particularly for historically excluded and environmental justice communities.
+With the passage of the Climate and Equitable Jobs Act (CEJA) in 2021, Illinois made a historic commitment to clean energy.
+CEJA uplifts the clean energy sector as a means of expanding access to jobs and economic opportunity, especially for communities with high environmental burdens.
 Programs funded under CEJA include the development of workforce hubs, pre-apprenticeship programs, retraining programs for workers impacted by the energy transition, business incubators, and grants to fund renewable energy projects that support businesses, community organizations and residents.
 For competitive procurements and certain grant opportunities, CEJA requires a minimum percentage of the workforce to be from communities that have been historically excluded from economic opportunities, increasing from 10% in 2023 to 30% by 2030.

-Cook County recognizes the importance of the clean energy economy in both building climate resilience and promoting racial equity in economic development.
-Within Cook County, the Chicago Cook Workforce Partnership, Safer Foundation and 548 Foundation have been awarded grants designating them as workforce hubs (IL DCEO).
+Within Cook County, the Chicago Cook Workforce Partnership, Safer Foundation and 548 Foundation have been awarded CEJA grants designating them as workforce hubs (IL DCEO).
 As part of this program, the organizations will offer training, certification preparation and skill development for entry-level jobs in a range of clean energy sectors.